Working With Tabbed Documents And Floating Windows In Photoshop

-The other way to view our open images in Photoshop CS6 is by displaying them as floating document windows.
-If you have multiple images open as tabs, as I do here, and you want to float just one of the images, click on the image’s tab and, with your mouse button held down, drag the tab down and away from the other tabs:
+The other way to view your open images in Photoshop is by displaying them as floating document windows.
+Let's say you have multiple images open as tabs, as I do here.
+To turn one of the tabs into a floating window, click on the tab and, with your mouse button held down, drag the tab down and away from the other tabs:

-Release your mouse button and the image will appear in front of the tabbed images in its own separate, floating document window.
-You can move floating document windows around on the screen by clicking in the tab area along the top of the window and, with your mouse button held down, dragging it around with your mouse:
+When you release your mouse button, the image appears in a floating window in front of the other tabbed documents.
+You can move floating windows around on the screen by clicking in the gray tab area along the top of the window and, with your mouse button held down, dragging it around with your mouse:

 And now all three of my images appear in floating windows, with the currently active window displayed in front of the others.
 Again, we can move the windows around on the screen to reposition them by clicking and dragging the tab area along the top of each window.
 To make a different window active and bring it to the front, just click on it: